Every City in the USA

 2019 1,547,253 July 1, 2019

-What's the median income in San Antonio?
+What is the median household income in San Antonio?

 Median household income is 16% below the U.S. median ($65,056 vs $77,719); 17.1% live in poverty — 4.6 points above the 12.5% U.S. rate.